Kenya police are told not to report deaths during protests. A watchdog says they killed 6 this week

 Reporting on killings and torture by police can be sensitive in Kenya, where watchdogs have long warned about a culture of impunity.
 In the 1990s, police were accused of suppressing critics of repressive President Daniel arap Moi.

-The current president, Ruto, faces rising frustration from even some of the Kenyans who voted him into office after he vowed to reduce the cost of living.
-The demonstrations were sparked by the recent passage of a finance bill imposing new taxes.
-Kenya’s religious leaders have urged the president to repeal it, warning that Kenyans face a level of hopelessness that “can easily inspire insurrection.”
+The recently passed tax increases that sparked the current round of unrest have prompted Kenya’s religious leaders to urge the president to repeal the package, warning that Kenyans face a level of hopelessness that “can easily inspire insurrection.”

 The International Monetary Fund this week called the law’s approval a “crucial” step toward reducing Kenya’s debt vulnerabilities.